-This switch toggles power on and off.
-To power off, the switch must be pressed and held for 5 seconds.
-However, it is recommended that you do not regularly use this power switch to shut down the unit.
+This switch toggles power on.
+To force power off, the switch must be pressed and held for 5 seconds.
+However, it is not recommended to use this power switch to shut down the unit.
 Please use the LCD panel, web interface, or command line interface to issue a proper shut down.